benediktms/maths/Algebra/Factoring.md

 Factorization is the opposite of expansion.
 We can use the [[Real Numbers#Distributive Property|Distributive Property]] for both these use cases.
 We factor a complex expression as a product of simpler expressions.

-Forexample,e in the following expression:
+For example, in the following expression:
 $$x^2-4=(x-2)(x+2)$$

 We can say that $x-2$ and $x+2$ are factors of $x^2-4$